Client: Fortune-ranked Retailer

 We concluded that the existing individual Cancer benefit offering needed to be replaced with a competitively-priced alternative that also provided enhanced coverage.

 Conducting a thorough market analysis of both Individual and Group Critical Illness offerings, we determined that no suitable plan existed.
 Instead, we developed a customized Critical Illness plan with best-in-class benefit provisions that were not currently being offered in the marketplace.

 We released an RFP that included the newly created plan design.
 After carrier selection, the plan was filed by the carrier and approved, which resulted in a new market offering for Group Critical Illness.
 The client released the plan via their internal enrollment site.

-Replaced a cancer-only individual plan offering limited options with a critical illness plan that provided coverage options and benefits aligned with the client’s health and welfare strategy.
+The client replaced a Cancer-only individual plan that offered limited options with a custom-designed Critical Illness plan that provided numerous coverage options and benefits that aligned with client’s health & welfare strategy.